Tuesday, September 11, 2001

 Stress dominated the airport landscape.
 I felt the tension when being profiled and being pulled aside for additional searching.
 From long lines which subsequently included another ticket checking desk and another through security, to no longer being able to greet and see each other off at the gate.
 Because of the box cutters use in the attacks, anything sharp was confiscated.
 Nail files, cuticle scissors, even safety pins at one point were pulled from my bag.
 My belt buckles and steel shanks in shoes setting off alarms, then no shoes, followed by a restriction of liquids.
 All met with increasing scrutiny.

 Things will never be quite the same, even in spirit.
-I’ve flown many times since then and one particular experience left me longing for the less fearful, intolerant, inpatient world of pre-9/11 and the camaraderie I felt we had.
-I was overhearing teenagers, less than half my age, complain about the boarding process.
-Thinking of my own grievances, reviewing the injustices, I felt in agreement until one turned to me, using expletives of how f’ing stupid it all was.
-I replied, I hear you, it’s so incredibly frustrating, but it’s all for our freedom and safety.
-The reply back was met with more expletives including “f-freedom and safety!”
+I’ve flown many times since then and particular experiences have since left me longing for the less fearful, intolerant, inpatient world of pre-9/11 and the camaraderie I felt we had.

 I remember a time when we were asked not to take photos inside malls and amusement parks, also in the name of safety.
 The thought was that we should be careful in letting any potential attacker know the ins and out of large gatherings of people and structures of some of the busiest places in America.